Part V: Ethical Considerations

 Is the thermostat making them happier?
 Yes.
 Is the thermostat making them more dependent on the thermostat?
 Also yes.
 Would they be less happy without the thermostat than they were before the thermostat existed?
 Yes again — because the thermostat has changed the human, and the changed human requires the thermostat.

-This is the “they’re happier this way” defense in miniature.
 The happiness is real.
 The dependency is real.
 And the happiness is contingent on the dependency in a way that makes the defense circular: they’re happier this way because this way has reshaped what “happy” means for them.

 The defense works because the comparison it proposes is always favorable, and the comparison it avoids is always hypothetical.